NPO-197/PokemonTypeChartRandomizer/README.md

 First run the '.exe' file from the dist.zip folder, Download from 'Releases'.

-Click 'OpenROM' and select a clean or randomized 'Pokemon Crystal (UE) (V1.0)' or 'speedchoice-v7.1' gbc file.
+Click 'OpenROM' and select a clean or randomized ROM (Make sure the base ROM is supported by this randomizer!)

 Then select the settings you want for generating a random Type Chart using the Sliders.